chrisemunt/mg_web/README.md

 ### v2.1.13 (29 January 2021)

 * Improved error reporting (to the event log).
 * Miscellaneous minor bug fixes.

+### v2.1.14 (6 February 2021)

+* Correct a regression in the generation of chunked responses (regression introduced in v2.1.13).